jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 ![Singular record problem](http://www.websequencediagrams.com/files/render?link=wtH0S-dEI_17kvLdsk-O)

-We see that when the app transitions into the `/records/1` route, the record with id ‘1’ is nowhere to be found.
+We see that when the app transitions into the `/records/1` route before the data has loaded, record with id ‘1’ is nowhere to be found.
 At some later stage, our ajax request will receive a response and the data will arrive.
 In fact, we could get lucky and the request could complete before we get to our route.
 More likely than not though, it’ll arrive at the wrong time.

 It’s time to borrow another concept from Ember-Data: object materialization.
 Also known object hydration, this is the process of returning a stand-in value object from the data store that will, at some later stage, be ‘hydrated’ with its real data.
-At which point, Ember’s bindings will ensure all rendered content updates accordingly.
+At which point, Ember’s bindings will ensure the page updates accordingly.

 This pattern is not unique to Ember-Data.
 A [quick][6] [Google][7] will show many implementations across different languages and libraries.